iced-rs/iced/glow/README.md

 `iced_glow` is a [`glow`] renderer for [`iced_native`].
 This renderer supports OpenGL 3.0+ and OpenGL ES 2.0.

-This is renderer is mostly used as a fallback for hardware that doesn't support [`wgpu`] (Vulkan, Metal or DX12).
+This renderer is mostly used as a fallback for hardware that doesn't support [`wgpu`] (Vulkan, Metal or DX12).

 Currently, `iced_glow` supports the following primitives:
 - Text, which is rendered using [`glow_glyph`].
 No shaping at all.